g-male/darin-portfolio/content/capturing/product/mass-hysteria-skateboard.md

 postyear: "2023"
 contentdesc: Product
 ---
-Skateboard shot for Mass Hysteria in 2023
+Trucker hat, tee, Enamel pin, and skateboard shot for Mass Hysteria in 2023.